STANDARDS

 • Anti-retaliation — protecting the people who surface problems.

-The Code applies across focus areas.
-Specific standards (e.g., what a condominium-board member must disclose vs. what a city-council member must disclose) are published as addenda to the general Code.
+The Code is intended to apply across areas of focus.
+Specific standards (e.g., what a condominium-board member must disclose vs. what a city-council member must disclose) would be published as addenda to the general Code.